Top 10 Foreigner Songs

 'Head Games' remains as one of the best lasting artifacts of the Jones/Gramm partnership, a song that can usually be found in the second slot of Foreigner's modern-day setlist.
 A soaring opening riff from Jones leads into urgent lyrical communication from Gramm, who struggles to figure out and face the true mental reality of his fractious relationship.

-'Feels Like The First Time' is a pretty genius name for your first single, and it certainly paid plenty of dividends for Foreigner, giving them their very first Top 5 hit.
-For Jones, it simply signified a new beginning as he had gotten married, moved to America ... and started what would become a very successful rock 'n' roll band.
+'Feels Like the First Time' is a pretty genius name for your first single, and it certainly paid plenty of dividends for Foreigner, striking the Top Five.
+For Jones, it simply signified a new beginning as he had gotten married, moved to America and started what would become a very successful rock 'n' roll band.

-'Urgent' oozes with gobs of machismo on every level, from the way Jones' guitar struts at odds with the backbeat from Dennis Elliott to the muscular sax solo from Motown's Junior Walker, a solo that due to the perfectionism of Jones and Mutt Lange, was pieced together from multiple takes by Walker.
+'Urgent,' which is No. 6 on our list of the Top 10 Foreigner Songs, oozes with gobs of machismo on every level, from the way Jones' guitar struts at odds with the backbeat from Dennis Elliott to the muscular sax solo from Motown's Junior Walker.
+Due to the perfectionism of Jones and producer Mutt Lange, Walker's solo was pieced together from multiple takes.

-Hearing the famous piano beginning of 'Cold As Ice,' it's hard now to believe that the song was initially released in some territories as the B-side to 'Feels Like The First Time.'
-It was much too good to languish in obscurity, however, and when it was finally released as a single, it matched the Top 10 placement of 'Feels,' charting at No. 6 on the Billboard Charts and was the second of a total of three Top 20 singles from the band's self-titled debut.
+Hearing the famous piano beginning of 'Cold as Ice,' it's hard now to believe that the song was initially released in some territories as the B-side to 'Feels Like the First Time.'
+It was much too good to languish in obscurity, however, and when it was finally issued as an A-side, it charted at No. 6, the second of three Top 20 singles from the band's self-titled debut.

 Mick Jones calls 'Waiting' the “song that wrote itself,” telling Classic Rock that he felt like the “conduit” for the track and that “something was coming down through me.”
 He says that the “serious emotional experience” made it hard for him to hear the song in playback without breaking down.
-Space-age synthster Thomas Dolby played the famous keyboards on 'Waiting,' which financed the beginning of his own solo career.
+Keyboardist Thomas 'She Blinded Me with Science' Dolby played the famous synthesizer on 'Waiting,' which financed the beginning of his own solo career.

 Foreigner got downright spiritual with 'I Want To Know What Love Is,' which featured backing vocals from the New Jersey Mass Choir and one of Lou Gramm's finest vocal moments.
 Driven by his own romantic struggles, Jones wrote this emotional plea, which deeply moved many of those who were first to hear it -- including the legendary Ahmet Ertegun, who found himself brought to tears when Jones played it for him.